Sinaloan milk snake: Reproduction

 The Sinaloan milk snake mates from early May to late June, sometimes twice a year.
-The brumation period is between November to February.
-The female lays an average of 5-15 elongated eggs beneath rotting wood, boards, rocks and rotting vegetation.
+The brumation period is between November and February.
+The female lays an average of 5–15 elongated eggs beneath rotting wood, boards, rocks and rotting vegetation.
 The eggs hatch after about 60 days.
 Like other members of the king snake family, the Sinaloan milk snake sometimes eats other snakes and does have at least some immunity to their venom.

 In captivity

 Sinaloan milk snakes adapt well in captivity if kept between 80 and 85 degrees Fahrenheit, with a nighttime temperature drop of 5 to 10 degrees.
 Temperature control is important, as it maintains the animal's feeding response and digestion.
 Cages should be escape-proof and fresh water provided at all times.
 King snakes and milk snakes must be housed separately (except during the breeding season) because they are cannibalistic.

+Sinaloan milk snakes can live an average of 22 years in captivity and have been known to live as long as 27 years.

 They can be flighty and will typically defecate when initially handled, though they will rarely bite.
 They become more docile with regular handling.